Emo Court, Co Laois

 Overview

 Emo Court, perched on the edge of the ancient Slieve Bloom Mountains, is one of Ireland’s finest neo‑classical country houses.
 Designed in 1790 by James Gandon – the architect behind Dublin’s Custom House and Four Courts – the mansion boasts a striking Ionic portico, a copper‑clad dome inspired by the Pantheon, and a sweeping drive lined with towering Wellingtonia (giant sequoia) trees.
-The estate spreads over more than 35 hectares of formal lawns, woodland walks, statues and a 20‑acre lake, offering a blend of architectural grandeur and natural beauty that makes it a must‑see for history lovers and outdoor enthusiasts alike.
+The estate spreads over about 35 hectares (≈86 acres) of formal lawns, woodland walks, statues and a 20‑acre lake, offering a blend of architectural grandeur and natural beauty that makes it a highlight for history lovers and outdoor enthusiasts alike.

 History